aralovelace/backend-php/README.md

 ## Estimated Time Completed
-3- hours
+- 2 hours plus 30 minutes of testing
-Spent more time in the sorting functionality.
-JSON Machine only works when iterating the object, but it would exhaust the PHP memory once I use the registered data, I use the usual way when dealing bulky data which is storing them in the database by chunks.
+- Spent a lot of time with the BulkBrokenSorter::sorting() functionality.
+JSON Machine only works when iterating the object, but it would exhaust the PHP memory once read the file like using the registered data for the sorting,
+- I also use the usual way when dealing bulky data which is storing them in the database by chunks.
-I think this would be ideal to use a NoSQL database, so it is more scalable.
+- Ideally it would be more scalable to a NoSQL database, but due to time constraint and haven't tried any of it yet.